-Edit as Appropriate: Installation: The input measure of costs -OR- labor hours -OR- labor costs incurred best reflects that transfer.
-For installation performance obligations recognized over time, the Company recognizes a contract asset in lieu of inventory given that the Company does not control any work in process or finished goods.
-Raw materials, unless the material was acquired specifically for the customer's installation and the customer is obligated to acquire the raw materials in the event that the arrangement is terminated, is still recorded as inventory because control of the raw materials has not transferred until installation is complete.
+Edit as Appropriate: Parts: The input measure of costs incurred best reflects that transfer.
+For parts performance obligations recognized over time, the Company recognizes a contract asset in lieu of inventory given that the Company does not control any work in process or finished goods.
+Raw materials, unless the material was acquired specifically for the customer's product and the customer is obligated to acquire the raw materials in the event that the arrangement is terminated, is still recorded as inventory because control of the raw materials has not transferred.